Is Plug-In Solar Legal in New Mexico? (2026)

 Is plug-in (balcony) solar legal in New Mexico in 2026?

-New Mexico has no dedicated plug-in solar law as of mid-2026, so standard utility interconnection rules technically apply.
-More than 30 states considered such bills in 2025–2026.
+New Mexico has no active plug-in solar bill as of mid-2026, so standard utility interconnection rules technically apply.
+30+ states have moved on this.

 How much can an 800W plug-in solar kit save in New Mexico?